altherat/NXTCacheReader/README.md

 ## Usage

-1. Download, install and run the RuneScape NXT client from the official website
+1. Download, install and run the RuneScape NXT client from the official website.
 2. Let the client download the cache.
-By default, the location of the cache will be in C:\ProgramData\Jagex\Runescape
+By default, the location of the cache will be in C:\ProgramData\Jagex\Runescape but this location is not guaranteed as it can be changed in the client's options.
 3. Create the CacheReader object with the cache's path:
 ```
 CacheReader cacheReader = new CacheReader(@"C:\ProgramData\Jagex\RuneScape");